atbcb/ICTTestingBaseline/docs/06Images.md

 #### Test Instructions
 If the image is decorative, check that at least one of the following is true:
 1. The ARIA role is "presentation".
+2. The ARIA role is "none".
-2. The aria-hidden state is set to "true".
+3. The aria-hidden state/value is set to "true".
-3. The combination of accessible name and accessible description is empty (e.g. "").
+4. The combination of accessible name and accessible description is empty (e.g. "").
 Numerous attributes contribute to the computation of the accessible name and accessible description.
 Refer to [HTML Accessibility API Mappings 1.0 for img](https://www.w3.org/TR/html-aam-1.0/#img-element).
 4. The image is inserted via CSS (e.g., using a background image).

 #### Test Results